Foundation Model-oriented Robustness: Robust Image Model Evaluation with Pretrained Models: Experiments - Evaluation and Understanding of Models

 We consider four different scenarios, ranging from the basic benchmark MNIST \citep{lecun1998gradient}, through CIFAR10 \citep{krizhevsky2009learning}, 9-class ImageNet \citep{santurkar2019image}, to full-fledged 1000-class ImageNet \citep{deng2009imagenet}.
 For ImageNet, we resize all images to $224 \times 224~\textrm{px}$.
 We also center and re-scale the color values with $\mu_{RGB}=[0.485, 0.456, 0.406]$ and $\sigma=[0.229, 0.224, 0.225]$.
 The perturbation step size for each iteration is 0.001.
 The total number of iterations allowed (computation budget $\B$) is 50.

-For each of the experiment, we report a set of four results: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item Standard Accuracy (SA): reported for references. \item Perturbed Accuracy (PA): accuracy on the images our generation process successfully produces a perturbed image. \item Foundation Model-oriented Robustness (FMR): robustness of the model compared with the foundation model. \end{itemize}
+For each of the experiment, we report a set of three results: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item Standard Accuracy (SA): the clean test accuracy of the evaluated model. \item Perturbed Accuracy (PA): accuracy on the images that our generation process successfully produces a perturbed image. \item Foundation Model-oriented Robustness (FMR): robustness of the model compared with the foundation model. \end{itemize}